Access the latest news, analysis and trends impacting your business.

 Increasing customer loyalty with digital rewards: “What we're doing that’s different from the last 20 years of online banking is delivering the actual PDF of the bill to the bank.
 We're pre-populating a whole lot of metadata to make it more convenient for the consumer, and enabling them to access a variety of functionality.
 For example, depending on the bank, you might be able to get 18 months worth of historical bills; you might also be able to get customer service and support information right next to the bill; and you may be presented with offers by your billers that make you think, ‘Hey, I'm really glad I'm a customer of this biller.
 I'm glad I'm a customer of the bank’ – and this digital experience rewards the consumer for being loyal to both of them.”

 Show me you know me: “To make the online banking sign-up process easier, we’re working to automatically propose a list of billers that a consumer may have based on their name and address.
 For example, based on this information, we can tell that you may have an account with a certain utility or cable provider, and we can suggest you connect with them.
-We can leverage all the bills that are contained in the databases of Inlet's parent companies, Broadridge and Pitney Bowes, to say to consumers, ‘With your permission, I can make your experience easier and better by connecting you with your providers.’
+We can leverage bills and say to consumers, ‘With your permission, I can make your experience easier and better by connecting you with your providers.’
 Once we have permission to do that, we can determine what bills are likely going to a consumer this month and route them to their bank bill pay destination so that they are all in one place.
 That’s a quantum leap from today’s bank bill pay experience.
 It also enables banks to get even more e-bills delivered while offering a better customer experience at the same time.”

 A good compromise: “We recognize that billers want to be able to communicate in their own way through bank channels.
 A challenge has been getting the billers to be comfortable with their customers going elsewhere when they want to drive eyeballs back to their own site.
 This new solution is a good compromise since it is complementary to a biller-direct site.
 Nobody’s saying, ‘Stop building your biller-direct website, stop building your app, go and invest in this.’
 The cost of participating in this kind of network is so marginal that it's actually fully-covered by the savings that you get operationally from not sending that piece of mail to a customer.
 So, these consolidator destinations, regardless of where they are, are really complementary to a company’s existing digital strategy.
 In many ways, you might think of them as extending the brand to a place that it's never been before.”